msupply-foundation/msupply_docs/content/docs/distribution/customer_returns.md

  <b></b> You can delete multiple lines at once.
 Be sure to review what is selected before performing the Delete action.
 </div>

-## Receiving an Inbound Return
+## Receiving an Customer Return

 ### Confirming the delivery of the return

-Whether your Inbound Return is **manual** or **automatic**, the first step to receive the returned goods is to confirm the delivery.
+Whether your Customer Return is **manual** or **automatic**, the first step to receive the returned goods is to confirm the delivery.

 At this stage, you don't have to check if quantities or other information are correct, you just have to acknowledge that you have received the returned goods from your customer.

-To confirm that an Inbound Return has been delivered, click on the `Confirm Delivered` button.
+To confirm that an Customer Return has been delivered, click on the `Confirm Delivered` button.

 Once you have done this: